sea-liesch/CRMSolutionImporter/README.md

 # CRMSolutionImporter
-A utitlity to import solutions into CRM
+A utility to import solutions into CRM

 # Building
 Uses the standard .net build process via Visual Studio or msbuild